The trouble with self-help advice is that it’s often based on barely any evidence.

 The opposite strategy is to move somewhere fun and cheap.
 This is easier than ever due to the rise of remote work, and could be good for quality of life.
 It’s also good if you want to make your savings last longer to start a new project or study.
 Read more.
 However, due to the reasons above, someone ambitious early in their career might be better served by moving to their industry hub.

-If you don’t feel like a good fit with the social life in your hometown, then you’re more likely to gain overall.
+If you don’t feel like a good fit with the social life in your hometown, then you’re more likely to gain from moving cities.
 Another option is to move for a period of years to build your connections, then return home later.
 Or if you can’t move, you can periodically visit the cluster for your industry.

 If you’re unsure where to live, the ideal is to spend at least a couple of months living in each location.